gangmuk/gangmuk.github.io/photos.md

     src: /assets/img/photos_optimized/Paris,France,chilling in front of the Eiffel tower with friends.jpg
   objects: person,person,person,person,person,backpack,handbag
-  sentiment: Travel feeds the soul 🌍
+  sentiment: What a magical moment! ✨
   title: Paris,France,chilling in front of the Eiffel tower with friends
 - city: Beaufort
   country: France